 See the difference?

-The curved sink was a little bit of a challenge but between the roller and foam brush, I managed to get it all covered.
+The curved sink bowl was a little bit of a challenge but between the foam roller and foam brush, I managed to get it all covered.

 The Finished Painted Sink

-And here it is all caulked and finished!
+And here it is all caulked and with a lovely smooth finish!
 What do you think?
-I’m glad I spent the time figuring how to paint a sink!
+I’m glad I spent the time figuring out how to paint a sink!

 My review?
 I love it… so far.
 I want to reserve the right to change my opinion after I see how the bathtub paint kit wears.
 But I’ve heard good things from other users — IF you do the prep!!!